p-buddy/Thrafe/README.md

 ## Usage

+Using thrafe requires you to do 4 things (3 development steps, and 1 build step):
+1. Define your [Threading Architecture]() using types
+2. Instantiate a [Context]() in your threaded code
+3. Instantiate a [Thread]() in your client / main thread code
+4. Add the thrafe generation step in your application's build steps

+Check out the specifics of each step below.

 ### Architecture Definition

 This can go in its own `.ts` file, or at the top of the worker file, or wherever you want really!
 It's just a type definition, so will be [transpiled]() away.